joomla/Manual/docs/general-concepts/forms-fields/standard-form-field-attributes.md

 3. Use your filter against a field by specifying the attribute filter="myfilter".

-The `exampleform` component found at [Example Form Component](https://github.com/joomla/manual-examples/tree/main/component-exampleform) contains an example of a custom filter.
+The [com_exampleform](../../building-extensions/components/example-form-component.md) component whose code you can find at [Example Form Component](https://github.com/joomla/manual-examples/tree/main/component-exampleform) contains an example of a custom filter.

 ## hint